yellowblob/schaubies/Vision_API/README.md

 Follow this guide to get started and try the vision API using the command line.
 <a href="https://cloud.google.com/vision/docs/quickstart-cli" target="_blank">https://cloud.google.com/vision/docs/quickstart-cli</a>

-Use this <a href="https://github.com/yellowblob/schaubies/blob/master/Vision_API/image2request_json.py" target="_blank">python script</a> to get a request json you can send to the Vision API.
+Use [image2request_json.py](image2request_json.py) to get a request json you can send to the Vision API.

 You can use the script like this: